-Fig. 3 illustrates a logical circuit for the KC that consists of multiple inputs, one output, and synchronous feedback loops.
-Steps 505 and 506 represent back propagating paths.
+Fig. 5 illustrates a logical circuit for the KC that consists of multiple inputs, one output, and synchronous feedback loops.
+Steps 505 and 506 represent back propagating paths, respectively analogous to 405 and 406 in Fig. 4.
 Exactly how these feedback paths are stimulated is a matter of sequencing, either by decision based on data, by external clock, or by both.
 This KC model is ultimately synchronous, and not asynchronous.